nidpande/AgenticApp-JWT-AIGW/docs/SCM-CONTROL-PLANE-INTEGRATION.md

 - Health = healthy

 ### 4d.
 End-to-end test through the chat UI
 No code change needed on `agent-api`.
-Open http://127.0.0.1:8080/ → send any prompt → request should succeed AND appear in SCM under Insights → AI Gateway → Logs.
+Open http://127.0.0.1:8080/ → send any prompt → request should succeed AND appear in SCM under → AI Gateway → Observability -logs.

 ---